JamesFehon-NSW/NSW-research-prototype/mid-build/index.md

                   <h2 id="plan">Plan</h2>
                   <p>Draw up a script and scenario to test with users</p>

                   <p>Write and memorise a short script that explains who you are, what you’re testing and what you need from the person completing the test (including how long).
-You can use this template to get started.</p>
+You can <a href="">use this template</a> to get started.</p>

                   <h2 id="learn">Learn</h2>